 The Lookit® Accessibility Solution is compliant with the WCAG 2.1 standard.

 The 4 principles of WCAG

 The full WCAG 2.1 is incredibly long and complex, with many different points and requirements, but they’re all based on four essential principles: perceivable, operable, understandable, and robust.
-Some believe that there’s a WCAG 2.1 checklist, but in reality, it is more complex than that.
+Some believe there’s a WCAG 2.1 checklist, but it is more complex than that.
 The first step for achieving WCAG Compliance, It’s to understand Its principles:

 - Understandable – understandable sites are accessible for everyone to understand.
-They don’t use many technical terms or complex jargon, don’t have complicated instructions that are difficult to follow, and have consistent directions that won’t confuse readers.
+They don’t use many technical terms or complex jargon, don’t have complicated instructions that are difficult to follow and have consistent directions that won’t confuse readers.